What's Coming to Netflix in December 2022

 - Dead End (Season 1) Netflix Original – Polish TV thriller about a group of people sharing a ride accidentally switching cars with a bank robber.

-- Qala (2022) Netflix Original – Indian musical about a talented signer with a rising career coping with the pressures of success.
+- Qala (2022) Netflix Original – Indian musical about a talented singer with a rising career coping with the pressures of success.
 Starring Triptii Dimri and Swastika Murkherjee.

 - Sniper: Rogue Mission (2022) – Sony First Window Deal – The latest direct-to-video entry in the long-running Sniper series starring Chad Michael Collins.